jupyter/docker-stacks/base-notebook/README.md

 * `-e NB_GID=100` - Specify the gid of the `jovyan` user.
 Useful to mount host volumes with specific file ownership.
 For this option to take effect, you must run the container with `--user root`.
 (The `start-notebook.sh` script will `su jovyan` after adjusting the group id.)
 * `-e GRANT_SUDO=yes` - Gives the `jovyan` user passwordless `sudo` capability.
 Useful for installing OS packages.
 For this option to take effect, you must run the container with `--user root`.
 (The `start-notebook.sh` script will `su jovyan` after adding `jovyan` to sudoers.) **You should only enable `sudo` if you trust the user or if the container is running on an isolated host.**
 * `-v /some/host/folder/for/work:/home/jovyan/work` - Mounts a host machine directory as folder in the container.
 Useful when you want to preserve notebooks and other work even after the container is destroyed. **You must grant the within-container notebook user or group (`NB_UID` or `NB_GID`) write access to the host directory (e.g., `sudo chown 1000 /some/host/folder/for/work`).**
+* `--group-add user-writable` - use this argument if you are also specifying a specific user id to launch the container (`-u 5000`), rather than launching the container as root and relying on NB_UID and NB_GID to set the user and group.

 ## SSL Certificates